Dermal Piercing Jewelry FAQs

 To make a dermal piercing, a piercing needle or skin puncture is used to create a pocket into which the dermal anchor fits.
 The anchor is implanted into the dermis, the middle layer of the skin, and then dermal jewelry is secured to the anchor.

-Where do People Get Dermal Piercings?
+Where Do Most People Get Dermal Piercings?

 Dermal jewelry can be implanted on any flat body part with enough skin to hold the anchor in place.
 Common locations include the chest, abdomen, thighs, lower back, chest, cheekbones, and the nape of the neck.

-Types of Dermal Jewelry
+What are the Types of Dermal Jewelry?

-Toppers describes any surface barbells or other jewelry that sits atop the anchor.
+Toppers describes any surface barbells or other body jewelry that sits atop the anchor.
 Dermal jewelry options include beads, flowers, novelty toppers, and captive beads.

 A diver describes a special type of dermal piercing jewelry.
 Divers have arrow-shaped bases that are approximately the size of the diver’s gem, which is not removable.

-Dermal Piercing Jewelry Materials
+What is Dermal Piercing Jewelry Made Of?